 Using science to understand problems and find solutions often leads to innovative discoveries and technologies.
 Combining knowledge of historic practices with new scientific understanding gives us insights into why these historic practices worked and how to use and enhance them today.

-An article featuring Rangi Te Kanawa, with supporting teacher resources, in the Ministry of Education’s Connected series.
+Black is back is an article featuring Dr Rangi Te Kanawa, with supporting teacher resources, from the Ministry of Education’s Connected series.

 Watch Series 2/Episode 1: The Problem with Harakeke